-As Dr Mobasser has seen, on patients who want to redo their veneers by him, there was no artistry in regards to shape, the color, and in many occasions, the veneers have been placed over red inflamed gums, in which caused recurrent decay and constant bleeding.
+As Dr. Mobasser has seen, on patients who want to redo their veneers by him, there was no artistry in regards to shape, the color, and in many occasions, the veneers have been placed over red inflamed gums, which caused recurrent decay and constant bleeding.

-What needs to be done prior to getting Zerconia veneers?
+What needs to be done prior to getting Zirconia veneers?

 Prior to having zirconia veneers, there is a specific protocol that Dr. Mobasser follows first by making the foundation of your teeth healthy, and then addressing your cosmetic needs.
 The gums and bone structure must be healthy without inflammation.
 The architecture of the gums must be checked.
-Bite analysis and function of your pre existing teeth must be evaluated.
+Bite analysis and function of your pre-existing teeth must be evaluated.
 Your cosmetic needs must be addressed.
-In some occasions, he may do a mockup in your mouth and in other occasions a full wax-up is required from his private master ceramist to show you what you are going to attain.
+On some occasions, he may do a mockup in your mouth, and on other occasions, a full wax-up is required from his private master ceramist to show you what you are going to attain.

-As far as durability, the zerconia veneers are far stronger and more durable compared to porcelain.
-As far as aesthetic properties, feldspathic porcelain looks better than zerconia.
-It is an expert dentist decision to choose which veneer is best for the patient need.
+As far as durability, the zirconia veneers are far stronger and more durable compared to porcelain.
+As far as aesthetic properties, feldspathic porcelain looks better than zirconia.
+It is an expert dentist’s decision to choose which veneer is best for the patient’s needs.